DrBushyTop/FarmIoT/README.md

 ## General

 - This template deployment defaults to a small P1 redis cluster, which in itself costs 700€/month.
 Please destroy the resources when needed.
+The parameters are mostly for example purposes only, smallest possible to enable required features.
 - Azure AD is assumed to exist already
 - The templates only deploy one region of the application.
 Small tweaks will be needed for multiregion deployments.
 For example traffic manager & cosmosDB replication need to be adjusted.
 - Telemetry from all functions & app service go to the Application insights instance in the region.
 It's worth considering either having a single instance in one region, or creating a central place for logs where all the app insights instances stream to (requires custom setup).
 - App service needs to be at least a standard sku to allow for autoscaling.
 Currently set to scale out at 70% cpu use, scale in at 10% cpu use.
 Both averaging in the last 10 minutes.
 - Customer DBs do not have autoscaling, but a primitive version for cosmosDB could be implemented with Cosmonaut: https://chapsas.com/cosmosdb-action-level-autoscaling-with-cosmonaut/
 - Separating the functions into multiple function apps raises the complexity of the solution, but will allow the functions to scale independent of each other.
-- The parameters are mostly for example purposes only.
+- Data is kept in the appropriate regions by utilizing LRS / ZRS replication in storage accounts, and pairing CosmosDB etc. storage only withtin their respective partner regions (West Europe + North Europe in this case).
+- Function app contents are out of scope for these templates.
+Their code would be deployed via a CI/CD pipeline etc.
 - Twilio is not in scope of the deployment, but would handle the SMS sending in the notification function app.